annguyen1404/ChemiMap/backend/readme.md

 # API Endpoint Documentation:

-## Get Full Article by Article ID
+## Get Article details by Article ID (MongoDB)

 ### Overview
-The `GET /api/papers/{article_id}` endpoint allows users to retrieve a specific article's details from the `chemi_map` MongoDB collection using its unique `article_id`.
+The `GET` `/api/papers/{article_id}` endpoint allows users to retrieve a specific article's details from the chemi_map `MongoDB` collection using its unique `article_id`.

 It returns a JSON object with information such as the article's title, abstract, associated chemicals, diseases, and other relevant metadata.

 ### Request URL
 `http://<your-ec2-public-ip>:5000/api/papers/{article_id}`